yoheshkumar/TSA_EXP1B/README.md

-# Exp.no: 03                     IMPLEMENTATION OF LOG TRANSFORMATION
+# Ex.No: 03                     IMPLEMENTATION OF LOG TRANSFORMATION
 # Date:

 ### AIM: